 When you think you have seen it all that day, we have a little treat for you, as all your effort is worth not one, but two spectacular waterfall sights.
 Follow the small trail on the right hand side of the waterfall for a short 5 minutes, and you will be rewarded with again, a spectacular sight.
 The Fiji Waterfalls are only a short walk away, and perhaps not as high or as impressive as the Sekumpul Waterfall, it still truly is a beautiful sight.
 You will find a small pool further down at the bottom of the waterfall, perfect to cool down in from all that hiking and sweating!
 Interested in visiting the Sekumpul Waterfall and the Fiji Waterfall?
 Be sure to check our full Sekumpul Waterfall Guide out here!

-- The waterfall is located roughly 2,5 hours from Ubud, leave early in the day if you want the waterfall to yourself!
+- Distance: The waterfall is located roughly 2 hours from Ubud, leave early in the day if you want the waterfall to yourself!

-- The hike down to the waterfall is roughly 30 min.
+- The hike down: The hike down to the waterfall is roughly 30 min.

 Visiting Sekumpul Waterfall in the North of Bali?
 Perhaps you want to consider staying the night in the North to visit some more of Bali’s hidden treasures in the North.
 The Banyumala Twin Waterfalls are some of the most underrated waterfalls you can find in Bali and there is a chance that you might even have the waterfall to yourself if you are willing to get up early!
 The Banyumala Twin Waterfalls are only a short 5 to 10 min walk down, making it one of the easiest waterfalls to reach on this list.
 Once you arrive down at the waterfall you will be greeted by a beautiful green scenery and a curtain of water flowing down.
 The water at the bottom of the waterfall is stunning blue and refreshing, so be sure to pack your swim clothes, you can’t resist swimming in a waterfall like this.
 For more tips, tricks and info be sure to check our Banyumala Twin Waterfalls guide!

-- The entry fee to the Banyumala Twin Waterfalls is 20K (Oct ’18)
+- Entry fee: The entry fee to the Banyumala Twin Waterfalls is 20K (Oct ’18).

-- The hike down to the waterfall is roughly 5 – 10 minutes, but be careful, if the steps are wet it can be slippery.
+- The hike down: The hike down to the waterfall is roughly 5 – 10 minutes, but be careful, if the steps are wet it can be slippery.

 Outside of Ubud you will find Bali’s most magical waterfall, the Tukad Cepung Waterfall.
 The Tukad Cepung Waterfall is hidden in a cave and will require you to step down steep steps and walk through a small river of water, being careful of falling coconuts, before being rewarded with the most beautiful sight you possibly have ever seen.
 A fine mist sprays through the cave on the walls and will hit you almost immediately upon coming close to the waterfall.
 While not the most ideal location for swimming (it tends to get a bit cold) the sun rays shining through the top of the waterfall give the waterfall its magical glow.
 Intrigued?
 Read our full guide to the Tukad Cepung Waterfall here!

-- There are changing stalls and lockers available at the waterfall so be sure to bring a dry set of clothes!
+- Don’t forget: There are changing stalls and lockers available at the waterfall so be sure to bring a dry set of clothes!

 The Banyu Wana Amerthe Waterfall is one of Balis’s best waterfalls, and is definitely Bali’s best kept secret.
 Hidden in the North of Bali, the waterfall seems to be only visited by a few, and the paths leading down to the multiple waterfalls are still in construction.
 The most amazing thing about this waterfall is that you don’t get to visit one, not two, but three (and if you are lucky even four) waterfalls all at once.
 Head down the sandy steps and have your pick, all waterfalls are 5 to 10 minutes apart from each other, meaning that you can simply spend the whole day enjoying and cooling off in the waterfalls here!
 Each waterfall is unique, and does not even closely resemble the other waterfall.
 Interested in visiting the Banyu Wana Amertha Waterfalls?
 Be sure to check out our full Banyu Wana Amertha Waterfall guide with everything you need to know!